 What Is Essiac Tea?

 Essiac tea is an herbal remedy that originated from Canada.
-There are four herbs, which must be organic, that are typically used to make essiac tea: burdock root, sheep sorrel, slippery elm and Turkish rhubarb root.
+There are four herbs, which must be organic, that are typically used to make essiac tea: burdock root, sheep sorrel, slippery elm and Indian rhubarb root.

 Essiac Tea’s Health Benefits

 A 2007 article published in the journal Anticancer Research noted that essiac tea offered antioxidant, immunostimulant and anti-inflammatory capabilities.
 For starters, essiac tea appeared to have greater antioxidant activity compared to red wine, green and black tea, and cocoa.
 Researchers noted that it “exhibited significant immunomodulatory effects, specifically through stimulation of granulocyte phagocytosis, increases in CD8+ cell activation, and moderately inhibiting inflammatory pathways.”4